- Product Liability

 After graduation, Mark joined the defense litigation firm of Rumberger, Kirk & Caldwell where he was a partner and practiced for 12 years.
 In 2001, Mark joined Marshall Dennehey Warner Coleman & Goggin, assuming management of the firm's Orlando office.
 His responsibilities were increased in 2004 when he was appointed head of the state's casualty practice group and again in 2006 when he was appointed regional managing attorney for the four Florida offices.
 In 2008, Mark was elected by his fellow shareholders to serve on the firm's nine-member board of directors.

-•In addition, for the past 4 years, Mark has moderated the Florida Associate's Conference in Orlando, Florida for attorneys in the firm.
+• In addition, for the past four years, Mark has moderated the Florida Associate's Conference in Orlando, Florida for attorneys in the firm.

 Honors & Awards